Tryzen-0/configs/README.md

 # configs
-A Backup repo of most of the configs i might need
+A repo of most of the configs i might need